Alex Nuttall: Mayor of Barrie (2022–)

 In May 2022, Nuttall announced he was running for mayor of Barrie in the 2022 Barrie municipal election.
 Nuttall won the election against six other candidates, including Barrie Deputy Mayor Barry Ward and City Councillor Mike McCann.
 He officially became the 47th Mayor of Barrie on November 15, 2022.
 Prior to the election he was the Vice President of sales, marketing and customer service for the telecommunications company, North Frontenac Telephone Company (NFTC).

 On November 21, 2022, Mayor Nuttall announced that Barrie Ward 5 councillor Robert Thomson was his choice to serve as the next Deputy Mayor of Barrie.

 In November 2023, Nuttall appeared before the Ontario legislature's Standing Committee on Heritage, Infrastructure and Cultural Policy to argue for a proposal to expand Barrie's city boundaries by 2,200 hectares, taking land from the bordering Oro-Medonte and Springwater townships.
 Nuttall argued that this was necessary for to meet Barrie's economic and affordable housing goals.
 The same month, the councils of the two townships rebuffed discussions with Barrie.
 A January 2024 Mainstreet Research found that 73% of residents in Greater Barrie area supported the proposal.

 In March 2024, Nuttall and federal housing minister Sean Fraser announced that Barrie would receive $25.6 million to help build 680 units over three years and approximately 4,000 homes over ten years as part of the Housing Accelerator Fund.
-The agreement was made possible after Barrie met requirements such as committing to allowing fourplexs as a mater of right, increasing the amount of city land available for affordable housing, and other changes.
+The agreement was made possible after Barrie met requirements such as committing to allowing fourplexes as a matter of right, increasing the amount of city land available for affordable housing, and other changes.

 In August 2024, Nuttall made the first use of new strong mayor powers granted in the Strong Mayors, Building Homes Act to pause development on a multi-purpose field project near the city's waterfront that was going to primarily house a Royal Canadian Sea Cadets parade ground and minor sports teams.
 After a commissioned report recommended that the space become a park, that the city review its use of existing sports facilities and a planned new performing arts centre.

 In October 2024, Nuttall signed a letter, along with twelve other Ontario mayors, that called on Ontario Premier Doug Ford to invoke the notwithstanding clause to override the Section 7 Charter rights of Barrie residents living in homeless encampments.
 A January 2023 Ontario Superior Court of Justice decision had ruled that it was unconstitutional to enforce anti-encampment bylaws where there were an insufficient space in shelters to accommodate the affected.
 The letter also called on the provincial government to intervene in legal cases to apply the 2024 Supreme Court of the United States case City of Grants Pass v Johnson to prevent from ruling on municipal policies affecting homeless people, to strengthen involuntary commitment and involuntary treatment schemes, expanding drug diversion courts that focus on rehabilitation province-wide, and to strengthen trespass and open drug use.